 Fact is, fly fisherman are a different breed.
 Their obsessive behavior, their attention to detail, and their willingness to learn from each visit to the water is what makes them stand out.
 From mastering fly casting to practicing fly tying, there’s plenty to occupy the fly fisherman whether as a beginner or seasoned veteran of the water.

-Fly fishing is relaxing and often takes place in some of the most beautiful surroundings, so who wouldn’t enjoythat?
+Fly fishing is relaxing and often takes place in some of the most beautiful surroundings, who wouldn’t enjoy that?

 Fly fishing uses artificial flies attached to a rod and usually coated line to catch its intended target.
 Artificial flies are intended to mimic a fly or other insect and are presented on the water, either to sit on the surface or sink.
 They are made by fastening materials like hair, fur, feathers or even synthetic materials to a hook.